Vitali Akhramenko: Biography and career

 In July 2006 Akhramenko was sentenced to jail for attempted armed robbery.
 He was on parole for previous convictions of beating a police officer and possession of drugs.

 On September 6, 2009, Akhramenko made his return to the ring after completing a three-year jail sentence.
 He won the fight against Evgeny Makarov by unanimous decision.

 On November 26, 2011, he won the 2011 Fight Code Dragons Tournament by beating Freddy Kemayo in the final.

 After a year out of the ring, Akhramenko was scheduled to face Elvin Abbasov at Mustang Knockout Fight Night in Minsk on November 18, 2012.
-Fight never happened due to unknown reasons.
+Fight never happened for unknown reasons.

 He fought Jérôme Le Banner for the W.K.N.
 Kickboxing Oriental World Super Heavyweight title at Fight Night Saint-Tropez in Saint-Tropez, France on August 5, 2013, losing by KO in round two.